RiadySK/test-dashboard/requirements/dashboard.md

 ## Project Overview

-A prototype for a hotel reservation administration dashboard built with SvelteKit.
+A prototype for a hotel reservation administration dashboard.
 The prototype will focus on the frontend interface connecting to an existing API backend.
 It will handle basic reservation management with CRUD (Create, Read, Update, Delete) operations.

 ## Navigation and Layout